brucou/2048s/README.md

 ## UI testing
 That's all we'll do here.
-Thanks to our previous tests, we have functions that we trust compute the board's expected state as a result of a user move (left/right/up/down).
-We have functions that read the board state from the DOM.
-We only to generate user moves and compare actual vs. expected repeatedly.
-Tests will be considered passed if the sequence of moves does not generate a contradiction to the rules of the game.
-Test will be considered failed when such a contradiction is met.
+Thanks to our previous tests, we have functions that we trust compute the score and the board's expected state as a result of a user move (left/right/up/down).
+We also have functions that read the board state from the DOM (including wwhether the game is over).
+We only have to generate test games and then run our tests on it.

+What is the test space for a game with n moves?
+- events (5):
+  - new game
+  - swipe left
+  - swipe right
+  - swipe up
+  - swipe down
+- number of moves: n, unbounded
+- so essentially 5^n games

+That grows very quickly, and not all tests generate the same amount of confidence.
+For instance, 1,200 different sequences of moves, none of which ever includes the new game button click generate as much confidence as a single one of those move.
+There are [several coverage strategies](https://arxiv.org/pdf/2203.09604) that can be applied when testing state machines, e.g.,:
+- all-events coverage
+- node coverage (also known as All States Coverage), in which we ensure that the test set leads to the state machine passing through all possible states
+- edge coverage (also known as All Transitions coverage), in which we ensure that the test set leads to the state machine passing through all possible transitions at least once
+- all-actions coverage

+In an infinite test space, picking test cases that reveal bugs or provide confidence that most common cases and edge cases of interest will have been correctly tested is non-trivial.
+Here:
+- we are going to use a combination of randomly generating plays with a random number of moves by randomly picking an event from the list of events.
+- we are going to generate plays that guarantees some paths are taken and events (moves) are sent,e.g.,:
+  - start, then move left, then right, then up, then down, and repeat
+  - start, then move left then right till the board does not update, then move up, then down, till the board does not update, and repeat - till we have tried all move directions
+  - etc.

+Several strategies:
+- fully random generation of games

 // TODO: talk about the test space = [events] x n
 // and testing output of each event is according to game rules